-This example is included in the file draw\widget\data.pro in the examples/widgets subdirectory of the IDL distribution.
-You can either open the file in an IDL editor window and compile and run the code using items on the Run menu, or simply enter draw\widget\data at the IDL command prompt.
-See "Running the Example Code" on page 824 if IDL does not run the program as expected.
+See the file draw\widget\data.pro in the examples/doc/widgets subdirectory of the IDL distribution for the example code.
+You can either open the file in an IDL editor window and compile and run the code using items on the Run menu, or simply enter at the IDL command prompt.
+See "Running the Example Code" on page 679 if IDL does not run the program as expected.
 You may need to enter DEVICE, DECOMPOSED=1 at the IDL command prompt before running this example.